Provision Docker hosts automatically

 To enable using a private and secure registry for your Kubernetes images:

-1. In the Main Details tab, select Use Repository.
+1. In the Main Details tab, select Use Registry.

 2. In the Secret Name box, enter a secret value that is used to pull images from the private images registry.

-In the Main Details tab, specify how much of the available resources a container can use for load generators during a performance test run in the Resource Limits section.
+In the Main Details tab, specify how much of the available resources a pod (container) can use for load generators during a test run.

 • Memory (GB).
-Available memory resources (in gigabytes) a container can use.
+Available memory resources (in gigabytes) a pod can use.

-• CPUs.
-Available CPU resources a container can use.
+• CPUs: The number of CPU resources that a pod can use.

 1. Select the Assign Images tab and click the Assign Images button .